jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 level: intermediate
 ---

-With the release of Windows 8, Microsoft introduced Windows Store applications which can be authored with traditional web languages leveraging the power of Internet Explorer 10's underlying engines.
-This means jQuery 2.0 can be used to build Windows Store applications in Windows 8.
+With the release of Windows 8, Microsoft introduced Windows Store applications which can be authored using traditional web languages that leverage the underlying engines powering Internet Explorer 10.
+This means that jQuery 2.0, engineered to work best in modern browsers, is right at home in a Windows Store application.

 ## Understanding Context

-Windows Store applications, unlike the web, have two different contexts known as local, and web.
+Windows Store applications, unlike the web, have two different [contexts](http://msdn.microsoft.com/en-us/library/windows/apps/hh465373.aspx) known as local, and web.
 Due to the access that code in the local context has to the Windows Runtime APIs, a new security model was needed.
 Additionally, some of the APIs that are common to the web were modified to fit their new native environment in a more meaningful way.

 For best results, you will be downloading jQuery and loading it in the local context.
 Attempting to load from a remote location (such as a CDN) will result in a message along the lines of "An app can’t load remote web content in the local context."

-For additional information on context, see the resource [Features and restrictions by context](http://msdn.microsoft.com/en-us/library/windows/apps/hh465373.aspx) on MSDN.
-We'll discuss some of these items throughout this article.

 ### Understanding "Unsafe" Code